Home » Paper Flowers » DIY Paper Flower Supplies: Step-by-Step Guide to Crafting Realistic Blooms

 Where to Find Cardstock For Paper Flowers

 There are loads of places both online and in craft stores, to find cardstock and crepe paper for making paper flowers.
-The most important key is with the cardstock to only purchase solid core so that the paper is the same color through and through.
+The most important key with the cardstock is to only purchase solid core so that the paper is the same color through and through.

 Online Options For Cardstock

 12×12 Cardstock Shop: My favorite online resource for cardstock!
-Loads of paper in 12×12 with tons of colors, textures, and patterns to pick from too!
+Loads of paper in 12×12 with tons of colors, textures, and patterns to pick from too.

 Cards and Pockets: I love the metallic and color options – shades I cannot find elsewhere.